-Feature Description Details in Line Preference- Outgoing • 1.5.5.2 Line Preference- Outgoing CO Line Access A user can select the CO Line Access method every time a CO line call is made. • 1.5.5.3 CO Line Access
+Feature Description Details in Line Preference- Outgoing A user can select the line seized when going off-hook. • 1.5.5.2 Line Preference- Outgoing CO Line Access A user can select the CO Line Access method every time a CO line call is made. • 1.5.5.3 CO Line Access